Language Camp in Spain

 - Agree to and pass a home inspection

-*If you would prefer to live in a dormitory or residence hall, we do have options available during certain start dates.
+*If you would prefer to live in a dormitory, we do have options available during certain start dates.
 Please contact us directly with questions.

 The decision to send your teenager abroad can be difficult and there are a lot of questions to consider.
 We understand your concerns and the Greenheart Travel staff is there for you every step of the way!
 We want to make the process of traveling and studying abroad as fun and painless as possible for you and your child.
 Here are some of the common questions we get from parents as they consider the program: